ajefweiss/HelioSat/README.md

 kernel or data files will be stored in `~/.heliosat` by default.
 As this may use up alot of disk space you can alternatively change the default path by setting the environment variable `HELIOSAT_DATAPATH`.

-Querying raw data in a certain time window can then be done using:
+Querying raw data in a certain time window (any tz-unaware datetime objects are assumed to be UTC) can then be done using:

     import datetime